 Thread the needle

-That option is to create your landing page in the same platform you create the related email, an Email Creation Platform with an Integrated Landing Page Builder.
-To be clear, it can’t simply be a repurposed email builder.
-One key reason being landing pages, unlike emails, are not bound by rows and columns.
+There is a way to thread the needle between too much flexibility and too little control.
+That option is to create your landing page in the same platform you create the related email—in an Email Creation Platform with an integrated Landing Page Builder.
+To be clear, it can’t simply be a repurposed email builder because landing pages, unlike emails, are not bound by rows and columns.
 The creation process for the two is not the same.

 You can coordinate design and messaging elements by toggling between the two page creation modes.
 It’s worth noting that the person creating these assets benefits from having a common user experience, avoiding the problems when switching from one app to another.
+You can easily move both the email and the landing page to your organization’s ESP/MAP with one mouse click via a secure integration.

 The result of creating emails and landing pages in the same platform is that both processes become far more efficient, providing time to spend on strategy, testing, and more, so your campaigns perform better and significantly impact your business.